Estimated reading time: 6 minutes

 Did you just fail to Avoid Marketing Tactics?
 You sure did!

 A simple task, you say.
+I got this shopping trip in the bag

 I got this.
 You run into the store to get milk.
 Next, you find it is located in the very back corner of the store.
 HUH??
-You travel past the produce, bakery, and meat departments before reaching your destination and along the way pick up a few of those on-sale peaches that look so good and another loaf of bread.
+You travel past the produce section, bakery, and meat departments before reaching your destination and along the way pick up a few of those on-sale peaches that look so good and another loaf of bread.

 What is a Grocery Store Marketing Plan?